Code-Institute-Submissions/InteractiveFrontEndMilestone/README.md

 Key findings from testing on all possible browsers and emulated safari and mobile devices found the majority of site features worked as intended.
 Only two major issues have arisen:
 First, the datetime-local input which is used along side location text is not supported on firefox and safari for browsers, but is for phones, as the input degrades into a text input.
 To combat this I have put a placeholder text suggesting the correct format for firefox/safari users along with an information i button to also offer the specific information required.
 Validation and transformation of text type value to a correct date time has been inserted.

+Second, Landscape mode on long phones had the unfortunate effect of setting the screen to a tablet or even laptop width and editing the mode to match.
+Due to the way the map is set up then the input container stretches beyond the length of the page as the map is linked to viewport size.
+Media queries were tried but a more sensible option was to

+### Known Bugs:
-Second, as this was written entirely in ECMAScript 6, this website does not work properly on Internet Explorer.
-This is because IE does not work with ECMAScript 6 or above it seems.
+* As this was written entirely in ECMAScript 6, this website does not work properly on Internet Explorer.
+This is because IE does not work with ECMAScript 6 or above.
 As Internet explorer is not commonly used and has officially been replaced with microsoft Edge, I have not considered this a high priority issue.

-### Known Bugs:
-* Landscape mode on long phones has the unfortunate effect of setting the screen to a tablet or even laptop width and editing the mode to match.
-Due to the way the map is set up then
+* The use of a text input instead of datetime-local (the recommended input) on safari and firefox for browser.
+* Limited to certain measurements for weather api as is required in the call and is an extra goal to include in this project in future.
+* Google maps does not correctly adjust the map viewport to fit all markers, instead updating viewport with newest selection unless route is called.

 ## Deployment
 ---